How to Read Course Descriptions

 Prerequisite: AEPS/WVIT 231 or WVIT 232 or WVIT 233.

 Advanced viticulture theory and practice, with an emphasis on fall season activities.
 Identification of rootstocks, wine and table grapes, species taxonomy and diversity, and breeding for grapevine improvement.
-Field trips required.
+Field trips may be required.
+Course may be offered in classroom-based or online format.
 3 lectures, 1 laboratory.
 Crosslisted as AEPS/WVIT 331.

 WVIT 332.
 Advanced Viticulture - Winter.
 4 units